ote-project/diaspora/README.md

 ## Security

 Found a security issue?
 Please disclose it responsibly.
 We have a team of developers listening to [security@diasporafoundation.org](mailto:security@diasporafoundation.org).
 The PGP fingerprint is [AB0D AB02 0FC5 D398 03AB 3CE1 6F70 243F 27AD 886A](https://pgp.mit.edu/pks/lookup?op=get&search=0x6F70243F27AD886A).

+## This Branch

+This branch (`ote-v0.7.14.0`) contains a version of Diaspora v0.7.14.0 with modifications for use with Ote.